Our Regional Principal of Delivery, Simon Pearson,...

 There are three typical problems that occur within a post-M&A workplace.
 Each requires time, effort and upfront engagement to resolve, so it’s better to work to prevent them rather than deal with the consequences down the track.

-People work in radically different ways depending on industry, job role, or even simply their personality and preferences, and M&A often end up bringing together a range of workers and workplace behaviours that are not instantly compatible.
+People work in radically different ways depending on the industry, job role, or even simply their personality and preferences, and M&A often end up bringing together a range of workers and workplace behaviours that are not instantly compatible.

 For example, coders working in fast-moving tech companies, have different workplace habits and behaviours to solicitors in a legal firm.
-Import one group of workers into an unfamiliar environment without taking the time to first understand how they work – and how their workplace needs to be attuned to these habits – will create a massive culture shock and a raft of negative consequences within the merged organisation.
+Importing one group of workers into an unfamiliar environment without taking the time to first understand how they work – and how their workplace needs to be attuned to these habits – will create a massive culture shock and a raft of negative consequences within the merged organisation.

-When it comes to office space, some companies prefer non-hierarchal, open plan environments with ongoing collaboration firmly in mind; others opt for individual offices, separation between departments, and screens between desks to guarantee privacy.
+When it comes to office space, some companies prefer non-hierarchal, open plan environments with ongoing collaboration firmly in mind; others opt for individual offices, the separation between departments, and screens between desks to guarantee privacy.
 Team members accustomed to their own private workspaces may find it a struggle to transition to hot-desking or shared, open spaces, and vice versa.

 Equally, some employees like to take ownership of their surroundings.
 They’ll customise their chair, shift their desk accessories around and generally become quite fastidious about their personal space.
 An M&A may see them asked to give up what they regard as a core workplace benefit.
 Failure to understand these different attitudes to space will quickly result in a loss of enthusiasm for the M&A amongst the workforce.

 Workplace culture is perhaps best defined as ‘the unwritten rules that everybody follows’.
 But not every office operates to the same unwritten rules.
-Post-M&A, there’s every chance that one half of the workforce will end up unwittingly transgressing the other’s rules, unless you’ve first taken the time to crystallise what you want your culture to look like, and to secure buy-in from the combined team.
+Post-M&A, there’s every chance that one half of the workforce will end up unwittingly transgressing the other’s rules unless you’ve first taken the time to crystallise what you want your culture to look like, and to secure buy-in from the combined team.

 Sadly, M&A almost always means saying goodbye to some aspects of the old world.
 Indeed, even if there’s evidence of a strong, shared culture from the outset, it may still prove hard to maintain once you start addressing logical questions such as how, and where to consolidate the workforce.

-Instead, it’s important to accept these inevitabilities and take a proactive approach to workplace strategy and design at an early stage during M&A. By devising a new environment that’s closely aligned with your business goals, and developing a clear change management strategy to bring employees on board and involve them in the process, it’s possible to arrive at a workplace that works for everyone and instil the team positivity and productivity needed to realise post-M&A success.
+Instead, it’s important to accept these inevitabilities and take a proactive approach to workplace strategy and design at an early stage during M&A. By devising a new environment that’s closely aligned with your business goals and developing a clear change management strategy to bring employees on board and involve them in the process, it’s possible to arrive at a workplace that works for everyone and instil the team positivity and productivity needed to realise post-M&A success.